You can find more information about this title here, as well as images and samples.

 This is, without a doubt, Fall of Man's most luxurious and ambitious release.

 Specifications: Octavo format (170 x 230 mm / 6.7 x 9 inches), 1,600 g.
 (3.5 pounds).
-Hardcover bound in black goatskin and stamped in silver.
-The paper is 80 g. gilded in black, with 200 g. black end-papers.
+Hardcover bound in black French Morocco, embossed and stamped in silver.
+80 g. paper, with 200 g. black end-papers.
 Hand-sewn black spine with raised bonds and ribbon bookmark.
 Hard cardboard slip-case bound in black Italian cloth.
 605 pages, with hundreds of sigils and seals.
 The coin case (170 x 230 mm / 6.7 x 9 inches) is done in hard cardboard and bound in faux white leather, and fits inside the slipcase together with the book.
 Illustrated with an image of Charon.
 The coin (5 cm / 2 inches in diameter) is made of brass and engraved with the sigil of Charon on one side and the sigil of Hades on the other.

 Limited to 72 hand-numbered copies.
 The PDF version of the book is included in the price as well.

 An extensive ritual guide to the complex art of evocation for advanced practitioners of the Arte.